ibm-watson-iot/iot-java/README.md

 iot-java
 ========

-Contains samples for working with the IBM Internet of Things cloud from a Java runtime environment.
+Contains samples for working with the IBM Internet of Things Foundation from a Java runtime environment.